Naomika123/cryptography/README.md

-Java script for decoding binary, caesar, transposition, and Vigenere ciphers!
+Javascript code for decoding binary, caesar, transposition, and Vigenere ciphers!